 1. Provide Precise, Up-to-date Information

-Studies show that a key reason for the majority of callbacks at inbound call centers result from one thing: insufficient information.
+Studies show that a key reason for the majority of callbacks at inbound call centers results from one thing: insufficient information.
 You must provide CSRs and customers with precise, up-to-date information to create a consistent experience.

 While the cost of doing this is significant, it’s worth doing.
 Why—because the cost of customer dissatisfaction generated by poor service is far greater.